red-isbe/isbe-contracts/docs/BesuStartup.md

 **Purpose**: Comprehensive script to initialize submodules, generate genesis blocks, and start a local Besu network.

-**NOTE**: This scripts invokes initSubmodules.sh
+**NOTE**: This script invokes initSubmodules.sh

-**IMPORTANT**: This module asumes:
+**IMPORTANT**: This module assumes:

 - The Governance Diamond is on address **0x00000000000000000000000000000000000015BE**
 - Genesis generated file must be present in
     - modules/isbe-genesis-files/DEV/bare/genesis-bare-dev-GEN.json
     - modules/isbe-genesis-files/DEV/case/genesis-case-dev-GEN.json
-- There must be present and correctly confgured at least these networs in [network config file](../config/networks.ts)
+- There must be present and correctly configured at least these networks in [network config file](../config/networks.ts):
     - genesis_validation_network_k1
     - genesis_validation_network_r1